 I have worked and played with art in one setting or another ever since.
 I used art often as a teacher of special needs children.
 As the mother of young children, on rainy afternoons, I covered the kitchen table with newspaper, lit candles and joined with my children in holding crayons in the flames and dripping the colored wax onto construction paper.
 It was our version of abstract expressionism

 My wish came true.
 Today I live in St Petersburg, Florida and am, happily, the full time artist I dreamed of being.
-I devote many hours each week to making art, participating in life drawing studios, and attending classes at a local art center.
+I devote many hours each week to working in my studio in the ArtsXchange, a collaborative located in the my city’s warehouse arts district.